TheJacksonLaboratory/splicing-pipelines-nf/docs/usage.md

                                 Available: docker, test and more.

 Reads:
-  --b1                          Path to rMATS b1 file containing sample names --b2                          Path to rMATS b2 file containing sample names --singleEnd                   Specifies that the input is single-end reads --stranded                    Specifies that the input is stranded --adapter                     Path to adapter file
+  --rmats_pairs                 Path to file containing b1 & b2 samples names space seperated, one row for each rMATS comparison
+  --singleEnd                   Specifies that the input is single-end reads --stranded                    Specifies that the input is stranded --adapter                     Path to adapter file